ArchangelSDY/tbNiceBot/README.md

    A web admin server based on Tornado is included in the folder "web_admin".
 To run it up, install Tornado first.

-2. Hard code
+2. Edit the "config" file manually

-   In simple cases, filter expressions can be hard coded in "tbNiceBot.py".
-Comment the line reading filters in "tbNiceBot.main()".
+   In simple cases, you can edit the "filters" in the file "config" manually.